ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/best-practices-for-hwrt-lumen-performance/_index.md

 ---
-title: Best Practices for Hardware Ray Tracing Lumen Performance
+title: Best Practices for Hardware Ray Tracing Lumen Performance on Android Devices

 minutes_to_complete: 30